dstebila/draft-stebila-tls-hybrid-design/draft-hybridization-tls.md

 Recall that in TLS 1.3, the key exchange mechanism is negotiated via the `supported_groups` extension.
 The `NamedGroup` enum is a list of standardized groups for Diffie--Hellman key exchange, such as `secp256r1`, `x25519`, and `ffdhe2048`.

 The client, in its `ClientHello` message, lists its supported mechanisms in the `supported_groups` extension.
-The client also optionally includes the public key of one of these groups in the `key_share` extension as a guess of which mechanism the server might accept in hopes of reducing the number of round trips.
+The client also optionally includes the public key of one or more of these groups in the `key_share` extension as a guess of which mechanisms the server might accept in hopes of reducing the number of round trips.

 If the server is willing to use one of the client's requested mechanisms, it responds with a `key_share` extension containing its public key for the desired mechanism.